sachinadk2011/BreakOut_game/README.md

    python main.py
 ✅ You can modify the source files (main.py, menu.py, menu_after_game.py, config.py) to customize the game.

- 🗒️ Notes
+ ### 🗒️ Notes:
-This is an unofficial educational clone of the classic BreakOut game.
+- This is an unofficial educational clone of the classic BreakOut game.

-Created for learning purposes during a Code-In-Place-style project.
+- Built for personal use and learning under Code-In-Place-style guidance.

+---

+👾 Happy playing!